 - A Primeape example of Team Rocket's puns:

-- Not to mention the writers in making the episode titles.
+- Not to mention the dubbers in making the episode titles.
 Consider such comedy gold as 'Better Eight Than Never,' 'An EGG-sighting Adventure!,' and 'UnBEARable'.
+These have died down beginning in Unova.

 - Osaka from Azumanga Daioh has a knack for this, although it's apparently unintentional.